Minnesota Utility Assistance – Help with Heating, Gas, Fuel

 The Weatherization Assistance Program for low-income households tends to serve the residents of Minnesota with 1 to 4-unit homes.
 The applicant must also demonstrate a minimum income below 200%, as highlighted by federal poverty income guidelines.

-Do you fall short of qualifying every time you apply for Energy Assistance Program?
-Minnesota Energy Resources make energy efficiency improvements achievable to several qualified customers through a unique program.
+Do you fall short of qualifying every time you apply for the Energy Assistance Program?
+Minnesota Energy Resources makes energy efficiency improvements achievable to several qualified customers through a unique program.

 However, the 4U2 program doesn’t help you to pay your energy bills.
-Instead, the program enables you to reduce future heating costs by making efficiency improvements to your home.
+Instead, the program enables you to reduce future heating costs by efficiently improving your home.
 Here are the program requirements that an individual should meet.

 • An applicant should be the renter or owner of the property.
 Also, they should live on the property.